alibabacloud-howto/microservices-with-kubernetes/README.md

                       key: password
         ```

+        Please change the container repository url in the `image` property to yours accordingly.

-        It describes we use the database container image we pushed in the previous step, and use the variables which we defined in the Secret configuration.
+        It describes we use the database container image we pushed in the previous step, and set the envirionment variables which we defined in the Secret configuration.

     2. Apply the Kubernetes configuration files